 The WHO definition of osteoporosis was used to determine the threshold for treatment, but, although the definition held at a population level, many individuals sustain fractures with BMD T-scores that are closer to 0[Au:OK?].
 This observation has led to the development of fracture risk prediction tools, including FRAX[Au: Abbreviation now defined at first use, OK?], QFracture and Garvan.

-The first tool[Au: Was the first tool named?
+The first clinical risk score[Au: Was the first tool named?
 If it was, it might be nice to add the name in here.] was developed as a proof of concept[Au: colleague names removed as per our journal style.] in 2006 90.This algorithm was produced from data on the General Practitioner Research Database[Au: This abbreviation is only used twice so I edited it out, OK?] and provided a measure of future fracture risk.
 However, there are two important limitations in the use of this tool that are both based around the absence of BMD from the algorithm (due to the primary care nature of the data collected).
 The first limitation is that it seemed counterintuitive to exclude BMD as an important parameter in the prediction of fracture.
 The second limitation is that the medical trials designed to prevent fragility fractures[Au:OK?] had been performed in individuals with low BMD and, thus, it seemed a non-sequitur to ask clinicians to base their decision to treat on an alternative yard-stick.

 The next (and now most widely adopted) of the fracture prediction tools was FRAX, which was published in 2008 91.
 The FRAX tool was developed via systematic meta-analyses of primary data from 9 global, geographically-spread cohort studies and then validated on data from a further 11 cohort studies.
 [Au: Paragraphs merged.]Key principals in the development of the FRAX tool were that any variable included in the algorithm (and thus the clinical tool) should be intuitively linked to fracture, readily clinically available, at least partly independent of BMD and be associated with a fracture risk that might be reversible through pharmacological treatment.
 92